CHN Logo CHN Banner

 Thousands Are Homeschooling

-Thousands of families are homeschooling by enrolling in private ISPs or by establishing private schools in their homes.
+Thousands of families are homeschooling by enrolling in a Private School Satellite Program (PSP) or by establishing private schools in their homes (by filing a PSA).
 They have done so for decades, with the knowledge of the Department of Education and legislators.

 Do Homeschool parents need state teacher certification?